Dnlreygon/QABuddyBackend/README.md

 # Run Project Tests & Task Test
 - Execute: ``` npm test ```

+# Allure Reporter
+- Once our backend finish, use the following command: ```allure generate ./allure-results && allure open```

 # CI

 - It runs in GitHub Actions once we do a ```commit``` & ```push```to our branch.